vyshnavi029/Financial-Analysis-Dashboard-Using-PowerBI/README.md

 # Financial-Analysis-Dashboard-Using-PowerBI
-Created an advanced financial analytics dashboard in Power BI, leveraging DAX to calculate essential metrics like Total Revenue and Average Revenue.
-The dashboard incorporates a variety of visualizations, including pie charts, treemaps, and ribbon charts, to provide a detailed and interactive overview of financial data.
+This project focuses on developing an interactive financial dashboard in Power BI, offering in-depth analysis of key financial metrics.
+The dashboard visualizes complex data through diverse chart types, enabling stakeholders to easily track and interpret financial trends and performance indicators.